 If you’re a new homeowner, prepare to be amazed by all the things that can break or go wrong.
 And yep, they’re now your problem since there’s no landlord to call.
 But by keeping a few specific tools at the ready, you’ll be able to handle the most common home repairs.

-Here are 7 tools you should have as a new homeowner.
+Here are 7 other tools you should have as a new homeowner.

 1. A set of screwdrivers